eager-hun/Anypage/README.md

     controlroom/Config.php
     themes/theme-seed/gulpfile.js

-The recursive cloning will also pull in the "theme-seed" git submodule, which is - speaking in CMS-terms - comparable to a "theme".
+The recursive cloning will also pull in the "[theme-seed][theme-seed-github]" git submodule, which is - speaking in CMS-terms - comparable to a "theme".

     git clone --recursive https://github.com/eager-hun/anypage.git anypage
     cd anypage